Iran Claims It's ‘Not Seeking Escalation’ After Multiple Attacks

 — Javad Zarif (@JZarif) January 8, 2020

 Zarif’s misleading statement makes it seem Iran is a victim defending itself against unprovoked U.S. “aggression.”
 In reality, the U.S. in recent months has shown remarkable restraint in the face of continued Iranian war posturing culminating in the unprovoked organized assault on the U.S. embassy in Iraq.
+The Pentagon says Soleimani was behind the attack.

 It’s a bit too late for Iran to claim it doesn’t seek escalation when that’s all Iran has been doing lately.